 If you are looking for camping gear, Regatta have a whole host of I really love their tents!

-In this article, we cover all the best campsites for families UK and the facilities they offer.
-We cover the budget, amenities, and activities nearby for the perfect family holiday.
+In this article, we shall explore all the best campsites for families UK and the facilities they offer, while even covering the budget, amenities, and activities nearby to partake in for the perfect family holiday.

-Before we jump into the best campsites for families UK let’s take a look at the camping gear you might like to take along with you.
+Before we jump into the best UK campsites for families, let’s take a look at the camping gear you might like to take along with you.

 A solar shower with a pop-up tent would be the perfect solution to keep you feeling fresh and while keeping your distance from others.
 A composite toilet is another solution that gives families privacy and away from others on site.